Violence and disaster affect us all, even when we’re not directly impacted. Here are tips on how to cope with the news.

 Tips for letting it go:

-- Write down uncontrollable things and put them in a higher power box to physically “let them go”
+- Write down uncontrollable things and burn them or put them in a higher power box to symbolically “let them go.”

 Tips for taking action: